luke-elson/luke-elson.github.io/CV/CV.md

 # Professional Activities and Service

-Journal reviewer for: *Analysis*, *Australasian Journal of Philosophy*, *Economics and Philosophy*, *Erkenntnis, Ethical Theory and Moral Practice*, *Ethics*, *Journal of the American Philosophical Association*, *Journal of Ethics, Journal of Ethics & Social Philosophy, Journal of Philosophy, Mind,* *Noûs,* *Pacific Philosophical Quarterly, Philosophical Quarterly*, *Review of Philosophy and Psychology*, *Synthese*, *Theoria*, *Utilitas*.
+Journal reviewer for: *Analysis*, *Australasian Journal of Philosophy*, *Economics and Philosophy*, *Erkenntnis, Ethical Theory and Moral Practice*, *Ethics*, *Journal of the American Philosophical Association*, *Journal of Ethics, Journal of Ethics & Social Philosophy, Journal of Philosophy*, Journal of Value Inquiry, *Mind,* *Noûs,* *Pacific Philosophical Quarterly, Philosophical Quarterly*, *Review of Philosophy and Psychology*, *Synthese*, *Theoria*, *Utilitas*.

 Reviewer for Horizon 2020 Fellowship proposals for the European Union.